SMSPIRITUALITY—MEDIA

 In English

-The standard scholarly English edition is Reynold Nicholson's eight-volume Cambridge translation (1925–1940), still the basis of most academic citation; the more readable contemporary equivalent is Jawid Mojaddedi's Oxford World's Classics rendering, of which the first book is the place to begin.
-The version most English-language readers actually encounter, however, is not a translation of the Masnavī at all but Coleman Barks's *The Essential Rumi* — a selection drawn mostly from A. J. Arberry's literal cribs and rendered into free-verse American English.
-Barks's versions are not Persian scholarship, and the academic field has been ambivalent about them for thirty years; they are also the reason Rūmī is the bestselling poet in the United States.
-What the field calls the Barks Rumi is a distinct artefact: closer to the Masnavī's spirit than to its lexicon, more lyrical than philosophical, almost entirely stripped of the Quranic exegesis that anchors the original.
+The standard scholarly English edition is Reynold Nicholson's eight-volume Cambridge translation (1925–1940), still the basis of most academic citation.
+A more readable contemporary option is Jawid Mojaddedi's Oxford World's Classics rendering, of which the first book is the place to begin.
+The version most English-language readers encounter, though, is not a translation of the Masnavī at all.
+Coleman Barks's *The Essential Rumi* is a selection drawn mostly from A. J. Arberry's literal cribs and rendered into free-verse American English.
+It is not Persian scholarship, and the academic field has been ambivalent about it for thirty years.
+It is also the reason Rūmī is the bestselling poet in the United States.
+What the field calls the Barks Rumi is a distinct artefact: closer to the Masnavī's spirit than to its lexicon, more lyrical than philosophical, and almost entirely stripped of the Quranic exegesis that anchors the original.

 In the index

-The Mojaddedi translation of book one is the recommended scholarly doorway.
-Coleman Barks's *The Essential Rumi* is the popular doorway and the one most readers will already have encountered.
-For the surrounding Sufi context, Idries Shah's *The Sufis* is a controversial but durably influential introduction — Robert Graves's foreword made it canonical in the English counterculture, the academic field has criticised some of its claims, and the framing of Sufism as a non-sectarian wisdom tradition rather than an Islamic mystical movement is now read as politically loaded; the book remains the most-read English-language introduction nonetheless.
-Henri Corbin's *Alone with the Alone* addresses the Ibn ʿArabī substrate the Masnavī draws on; Corbin's creative imagination is the philosophical key to reading the parables as theophany rather than as allegory.
+The Mojaddedi translation of book one is the recommended scholarly starting point.
+Coleman Barks's *The Essential Rumi* is the popular doorway and the one most readers will already know.
+For the surrounding Sufi context, Idries Shah's *The Sufis* is a controversial but durably influential introduction.
+Robert Graves's foreword made it canonical in the English counterculture.
+The academic field has criticised some of its claims, and the framing of Sufism as a non-sectarian wisdom tradition rather than an Islamic mystical movement is now read as politically loaded.
+It remains the most-read English-language introduction nonetheless.
+Henri Corbin's *Alone with the Alone* addresses the Ibn ʿArabī substrate the Masnavī draws on.
+Corbin's idea of creative imagination is the philosophical key to reading the parables as theophany rather than allegory.
 Hafiz's *The Gift*, in Daniel Ladinsky's renderings, is the next-generation Persian Sufi voice — a century after Rūmī, in lyric rather than narrative form, with the same doctrinal substrate.